William Émard: 2018–2021

-2022

-Émard competed at the 2022 World Championships where he helped the Canadian team finish 10th during qualifications.

-2023
+2022–2024

-Émard competed at the 2023 Pan American Championships.
-On the first day of competition he helped the Canadian team qualify to the team final.
-Additionally he won silver on rings, which was the first Pan American Championships medal won by a Canadian on the apparatus.
+Émard competed at the 2022 World Championships where he helped the Canadian team finish tenth during qualifications. Émard competed at the 2023 Pan American Championships.
+On the first day of competition, he helped the Canadian team qualify to the team final.
+Additionally, he won silver on rings, which was the first Pan American Championships medal won by a Canadian on the apparatus.
 During the team final Émard helped Canada win the silver medal behind the United States.

-In October Émard competed at the 2023 World Championships.
+In October, Émard competed at the 2023 World Championships.
 During qualifications he helped Canada finish fourth, which qualified Canada a team berth to the 2024 Olympic Games, a feat last achieved by the Canadian men's gymnastics team in 2008.
 During the team final Émard contributed scores on all apparatuses except pommel horse towards Canada's seventh place finish.

-2024

-In late June Émard was named to the team to represent Canada at the 2024 Summer Olympics alongside Zachary Clay, René Cournoyer, Félix Dolci, and Samuel Zakutney.
+In late June of 2024, Émard was named to the team to represent Canada at the 2024 Summer Olympics alongside Zachary Clay, René Cournoyer, Félix Dolci, and Samuel Zakutney.
 While there he helped Canada finish eighth as a team.

+2025–present

+Émard competed at the 2025 World University Games alongside Matteo Bardana, Ioannis Chronopoulos, Félix Dolci, and Jayson Rampersad.
+Together they finished second behind Japan, earning Canada its first ever men's team medal at the FISU World University Games.
+Individually Émard won bronze in the all-around and on rings.

+At the 2026 Pan American Championships, Émard helped Canada win their first-ever Pan American team gold medal.
+During event finals he won gold on rings, becoming the first Canadian to win a title on rings at the Pan American Championships.

+Émard competed at the 2026 Commonwealth Games alongside Jordan Carroll, René Cournoyer, Félix Dolci, and Ethan Ikeda.
+Together they won gold as a team, Canada's first Commonwealth men's team gold in twenty years.
+Individually, Émard qualified to the all-around, rings, parallel bars, and horizontal bar finals. Émard finished eighth in the all-around final.
+On the first day of apparatus finals, he won silver on rings behind Dolci.
+On the final day of the competition, he placed fourth on parallel bars.
+During the horizontal bar final, his grip broke, leading to him falling off the apparatus.
+Rules state that when equipment malfunctions, an athlete can redo their routine after the other competitors have competed. Émard performed cleanly on his second attempt and won bronze behind Dolci and Marios Georgiou.